Seaboard, North Carolina

-Seaboard is a township in Northampton County, North Carolina, United States, created as a company town by the Seaboard and Roanoke Railroad, approximately 10 miles northeast of Weldon in the mid-1840s as a place for railroad employees to live.
+Seaboard is a town in Northampton County, North Carolina, United States, created as a company town by the Seaboard and Roanoke Railroad, approximately 10 miles northeast of Weldon in the mid-1840s as a place for railroad employees to live.

 The population was 632 at the 2010 census.
 It is part of the Roanoke Rapids, North Carolina Micropolitan Statistical Area.

 History

+The area was settled in about 1750.
+It was incorporated in 1877 and named for the Seaboard Air Line Railroad.

 The Seaboard Historic District was listed on the National Register of Historic Places in 2005.